splunk/public-o11y-docs/gdi/opentelemetry/components/mysql-receiver.rst

 * ``collection_interval``. ``10s`` by default.
 This receiver collects metrics on this interval.

   * This value must be a string readable by Golang's ParseDuration function.
-Learn more at Golang's official documentation at :new-page:`func ParseDuration <https://pkg.go.dev/time#ParseDuration>`.
+Learn more at Golang's official documentation at :new-page:`ParseDuration <https://pkg.go.dev/time#ParseDuration>`.

   * Valid time units are ``ns``, ``us`` (or ``µs``), ``ms``, ``s``, ``m``, or ``h``.